sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - Added detailed logging to `navigation-worker.ts` and `job.routes.ts` to debug result storage/retrieval issues.
    - Modified `navigation-worker.ts` to explicitly return results.
    - Adjusted `QueueService` to handle worker functions returning values.
+   - **Fixed Proxy Integration in Worker**: Updated `navigation-worker.ts` to correctly fetch a proxy from `ProxyManager` (if enabled) and pass it to `BrowserPool` when requesting a browser instance.
+This ensures navigation jobs use the configured proxies.

 ## Next Steps